Welcome to Year 2

 Stingray Class and Seahorse Class

 Reading with your child as frequently as possible is a great idea.
-Try and complete your child's bookmark to record your reading sessions so we can celebrate your child's achievements in a year group assembly where reading certificates will be handed out.
+Try and complete your child's bookmark to record your reading sessions so we can celebrate their achievements in a year group assembly where reading certificates will be handed out.
 In class, the children will have plenty of opportunities to read books picked from their class collections.
-The library books are not being accessed at the moment but we are now using online texts from 'Epic Reading' that the children are enjoying.
-As part of English curriculum we share a range of lovely books linked to our topic.
-These texts will develop the children's ability to read for meaning and understanding.
-This will equip the children with the ability to read, independently, any book in any subject in the future.
+We also use online texts from 'Epic Reading' that the children thoroughly enjoy.
+You can access 'Epic Reading' at home.
+As part of English curriculum, we share a range of lovely books linked to our topic.
+The work we complete on the texts will develop the children's ability to read for meaning.
+The reading books your child takes home are linked to Monster Phonics.
+The children are familiar with the Monster Phonics characters.
+These characters are colour-coded and so are words in the reading books.
+You can also access Monster Phonics online too.

 We will continue to plan the English in very much the same way as it has been done in Year 1.
 We will take good quality texts, full of rich language and work on these for two or three weeks.
 The children will have the opportunity to employ all that they have learnt in a longer writing session over the course of the two to three weeks.
 We are keen to build on the developments made in Year 1 in terms of supporting the children in being independent learners.
 The skills they learn as writers will be transferred to other subjects.
 For example, the children may write about their thoughts and feelings in RE or record their observations of science investigations.
-We will develop the children’s positive attitudes and stamina to writing.
-We will teach the children to make simple additions to their own writing by evaluating it with a teacher and other peers, to re-read their writing to check it makes sense and to proof-read their writing to check for errors in spelling, grammar and punctuation.
-We will encourage the children to articulate and justify answers and opinions.
+We will develop the children’s positive attitudes and stamina for writing.
+We will teach the children to make simple additions to their own writing by supporting them to proof-read their work to check for errors in spelling, grammar and punctuation.
 We will help the children to use their spoken language to speak audibly, fluently and to help them express their ideas effectively.

 As with the English, we will continue to have daily whole-class teaching sessions.
-The children will also be taught in a small group once a week.
 We can track their progress very effectively and provide them with differentiated work that meets their needs.
 There will be an independent maths task in each lesson and the children will be invited to complete this so they can demonstrate how they have used and applied what they have learnt.
 We will have ‘learning review’ sessions periodically so that the children can share their ideas with their peers.
+We have lots of ways of helping the children understand new concepts in maths.
+It is important to provide the children with different models of the same concept.
+It is also important for the children to handle maths equipment so that they can find answers to questions.
+We play lots of maths games.

 Unfortunately not the ones with chocolate chips.